bytescale/bytescale-javascript-sdk/README.md

 ## 👋 Create your Upload.io Account

-Upload.js is the JavaScript client library for Upload.io — The File Upload Service for Web Apps:
+Upload.js is the lightweight JavaScript client library for Upload.io — The File Upload Service for Web Apps:

 **[Create an Upload.io account »](https://upload.io/upload-js/get-started)**